mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # Digital Basics

-651. What is the difference between analog and digital?
+653. What is the difference between analog and digital?

 ## Digital Electronics
-652. How can you interface two devices with different logic levels?
+654. How can you interface two devices with different logic levels?
-653. Design a level shifter.
+655. Design a level shifter.
-654. Design a single-FET level shifter (passives are allowed).
+656. Design a single-FET level shifter (passives are allowed).
-655. What are setup and hold times?
+657. What are setup and hold times?
 What happens if they're violated?
-656. What is the difference between a flip-flop and latch?
+658. What is the difference between a flip-flop and latch?
-657. How does a flip flop/latch work?
+659. How does a flip flop/latch work?
-658. Design a memeory cell.
+660. Design a memeory cell.
-659. Why are clocks needed?
+661. Why are clocks needed?
-660. What happens if a clock is too fast?
+662. What happens if a clock is too fast?
-661. What is a register?
+663. What is a register?
-662. What is metastability?
+664. What is metastability?

 ### Logic Gates (Digital Perspective)
-663. Draw a NOT/AND/etc gate symbol.
+665. Draw a NOT/AND/etc gate symbol.
-664. Draw a NOT/AND/etc gate from transistors.
+666. Draw a NOT/AND/etc gate from transistors.
-665. Draw the truth table for NOT/AND/etc gate.
+667. Draw the truth table for NOT/AND/etc gate.
-666. What is the universal logic gate?
+668. What is the universal logic gate?
-667. Convert some binary/hex/oct/decimal number to a different base.
+669. Convert some binary/hex/oct/decimal number to a different base.

 ## Digital Logic
-668. What is a truth table?
+670. What is a truth table?
-669. Do the K-map for a given truth table.
+671. Do the K-map for a given truth table.
-670. What is an FSM?
+672. What is an FSM?
-671. What is the difference between a Mealy and Moore FSM?
+673. What is the difference between a Mealy and Moore FSM?

 # VLSI/Computer Architecture

 ## Computer Architecture
-672. Name some computer architectures.
+674. Name some computer architectures.
-673. What type of computer architectures are often used in smartphones/consumer electronics?
+675. What type of computer architectures are often used in smartphones/consumer electronics?
-674. What is a CPU?
+676. What is a CPU?
-675. What are some blocks in a CPU?
+677. What are some blocks in a CPU?
-676. What is an ALU?
+678. What is an ALU?
-677. What is the program counter?
+679. What is the program counter?
-678. How does the contents of the program counter change over time?
+680. How does the contents of the program counter change over time?
-679. What is the fetch/execute cycle?
+681. What is the fetch/execute cycle?
-680. Describe the five-stage pipeline.
+682. Describe the five-stage pipeline.
-681. How can you offload tasks from the CPU?
+683. How can you offload tasks from the CPU?
 What are things you can do in parallel and what are the tradeoffs?
-682. What can you do to increase the throughput of a CPU?
+684. What can you do to increase the throughput of a CPU?
-683. What is pipelining?
+685. What is pipelining?
-684. What is branch prediction?
+686. What is branch prediction?
 Describe some branch prediction algorithms.
-685. What are interrupts?
+687. What are interrupts?
 When can they be used and why are they important?
 How does their usage often differ from that of embedded systems?
-686. What is microarchitecture?
+688. What is microarchitecture?
-687. What is an instruction set architecture (ISA)?
+689. What is an instruction set architecture (ISA)?
-688. What is the difference between microarchitecture and ISA?
+690. What is the difference between microarchitecture and ISA?
-689. What is RISC-V?
+691. What is RISC-V?
-690. Does RISC-V specifiy the ISA or microarchitecture?
+692. Does RISC-V specifiy the ISA or microarchitecture?
-691. What are some advantages of RISC vs CISC?
+693. What are some advantages of RISC vs CISC?
-692. How do you characterize CPU performance?
+694. How do you characterize CPU performance?

 ## GPU
-693. What is a GPU?
+695. What is a GPU?
-694. How does a GPU work?
+696. How does a GPU work?
-695. What does the GPU pipeline look like?
+697. What does the GPU pipeline look like?
-696. What's the difference between a GPU and CPU?
+698. What's the difference between a GPU and CPU?
-697. What optimizations does a GPU have so it vastly outperforms CPUs in graphics tasks?
+699. What optimizations does a GPU have so it vastly outperforms CPUs in graphics tasks?
 What are the tradeoffs?
-698. How do you characterize GPU performance?
+700. How do you characterize GPU performance?
-699. What are other tasks that GPUs may excel at besides graphics processing?
+701. What are other tasks that GPUs may excel at besides graphics processing?
 Why?

 ## System on Chip (SoC)
-700. What is a SoC?
+702. What is a SoC?
-701. What are its applications?
+703. What are its applications?
-702. What are some components on a SoC?
+704. What are some components on a SoC?
-703. What are some tradeoffs between going for a SoC vs all separate components?
+705. What are some tradeoffs between going for a SoC vs all separate components?
-704. When designing a system, what other components are needed in addition to a SoC?
+706. When designing a system, what other components are needed in addition to a SoC?
-705. What is a system on module (SoM)?
+707. What is a system on module (SoM)?
 What is the difference/tradeoffs vs a SoC?
-706. What are some tradeoffs of integration?
+708. What are some tradeoffs of integration?
-707. Which blocks of the SoC consume the most power?
+709. Which blocks of the SoC consume the most power?

 ## Memory
-708. Where can data and program be stored in memory?
+710. Where can data and program be stored in memory?
-709. What is the difference between data and program memory?
+711. What is the difference between data and program memory?
-710. Explain the memory hierarchy.
+712. Explain the memory hierarchy.
 What are the tradeoffs of each?
 What type of data is stored in each?
-711. What is a cache?
+713. What is a cache?
-712. What are registers?
+714. What are registers?
-713. What is RAM?
+715. What is RAM?
-714. What does "random access" refer to?
+716. What does "random access" refer to?
-715. What is stack overflow?
+717. What is stack overflow?
-716. What is the difference between the stack and the heap?
+718. What is the difference between the stack and the heap?
-717. What is a memory management unit (MMU)?
+719. What is a memory management unit (MMU)?
 What does it do and why is it needed?
-718. If I'm operating my computer in space where there can be lots of radiation that can corrupt my memory, what issues can arise?
+720. If I'm operating my computer in space where there can be lots of radiation that can corrupt my memory, what issues can arise?
 What can I do to be resilient against these effects?

 ## Power/Performance/Thermals
-719. How does clock frequency impact power, performance, and thermals?
+721. How does clock frequency impact power, performance, and thermals?
-720. Why are multiple clock domains needed?
+722. Why are multiple clock domains needed?
-721. How does supply voltage impact power, performance, and thermals?
+723. How does supply voltage impact power, performance, and thermals?
-722. Why are multiple supply voltages needed?
+724. Why are multiple supply voltages needed?
-723. How does process, voltage, and temperature (PVT) impact power, performance, and thermals?
+725. How does process, voltage, and temperature (PVT) impact power, performance, and thermals?
-724. What are process corners?
+726. What are process corners?
 What do they refer to?
-725. What are typical temperature ranges for validation?
+727. What are typical temperature ranges for validation?
-726. What can you do to decrease power consumpution?
+728. What can you do to decrease power consumpution?
-727. What can you do to throttle performance?
+729. What can you do to throttle performance?
-728. What sort of temperature control loops are commonly implemented?
+730. What sort of temperature control loops are commonly implemented?
-729. What is power, performance, area (PPA)?
+731. What is power, performance, area (PPA)?
 Describe the tradeoffs.

 ## RTL
-730. Desribe any experience you have with RTL.
+732. Desribe any experience you have with RTL.
-731. Design a clock divider.
+733. Design a clock divider.
-732. Design an arbiter.
+734. Design an arbiter.
 What are the different types and their tradeoffs?

 ## Assembly
-733. What is assembly?
+735. What is assembly?
 How does it differ from programming languages like C or Python?
-734. Describe what this given program is doing.
+736. Describe what this given program is doing.
 How long will it take to run?
 How many times will {some subroutine} get executed?

 ---

 # Coding
-735. What sort of coding experience do you have?
+737. What sort of coding experience do you have?
-736. Do you have coding experience in: (these are the three most I get asked about)
+738. Do you have coding experience in: (these are the three most I get asked about)
   - C
   - C++
   - Python
+739. What are the basic data types?

 ## Object-Oriented Programming (OOP)
-737. What is object-oriented programming?
+740. What is object-oriented programming?

+## Programming Questions

 ---

 # System Architecture
 "System architecture" is one of the vaguest engineering words with no meaning.
 I literally but it on my resume for that reason LOL.
 These questions are mostly focused on systems at a higher level to achieve some given functionalty.

-738. What components does a smartphone/laptop have?
+741. What components does a smartphone/laptop have?
-739. Design a system to acheive:
+742. Design a system to acheive:
   - Variable LED brighness
   - LED brighness based on ambient brightness to achieve a desired brightness.
   - A security system.
   - A camera system.
   - A tracking system.
-740. What is reduncy in a system?
+743. What is reduncy in a system?
 When is it preferred?
 How can you design a system with redundancy?
-741. What are some system design constraints in consumer electronics vs automotive vs aerospace/space/defense vs medical devices?
+744. What are some system design constraints in consumer electronics vs automotive vs aerospace/space/defense vs medical devices?

 ---

 # Measurement
-742. What tools can you use to measure stuff?
+745. What tools can you use to measure stuff?
-743. How familiar are you with:
+746. How familiar are you with:
   - DMMs
   - Scopes
   - VNAs
   - Power supplies, maybe with more functions like mutliple quadrants or SMUs
-744. What sample rate/bandwidth will I need to measure a signal?
+747. What sample rate/bandwidth will I need to measure a signal?
-745. How should I measure X signal?
+748. How should I measure X signal?
-746. How can I measure current?
+749. How can I measure current?
-747. What is the difference between bandwidth and sampling rate?
+750. What is the difference between bandwidth and sampling rate?
-748. What is a VNA?
+751. What is a VNA?
-749. How do I measure resistance/capacitance/inductance/impedance?
+752. How do I measure resistance/capacitance/inductance/impedance?

 ## DMMs
-750. What is a DMM?
+753. What is a DMM?
-751. What can it measure?
+754. What can it measure?
-752. What is a DMM's sample rate?
+755. What is a DMM's sample rate?
 Does it matter?
-753. When to use DMM vs scope?
+756. When to use DMM vs scope?

 ## Scopes
-754. What is an oscilliscope?
+757. What is an oscilliscope?
-755. How does an oscillicope work?
+758. How does an oscillicope work?
-756. What are triggers on a scope?
+759. What are triggers on a scope?
 How do I use them?
-757. How do I get current if I'm measuring the voltage across a sense resistor?
+760. How do I get current if I'm measuring the voltage across a sense resistor?
-758. When would I need multiple scope channels?
+761. When would I need multiple scope channels?

 ### Scope Probes
-759. What is a diff probe?
+762. What is a diff probe?
 When do I need it?
-760. What is an active probe?
+763. What is an active probe?
 When do I need it?
-761. What does the 10x attenuation do on a probe?
+764. What does the 10x attenuation do on a probe?
-762. What is a current probe?
+765. What is a current probe?
-763. Probe input impedance - what should it be any why?
+766. Probe input impedance - what should it be any why?
-764. When would I want different probe impedance?
+767. When would I want different probe impedance?

 ---

 # General Debug, Testing, and Validation
-765. What tools can you use to debug/test/validate stuff?
+768. What tools can you use to debug/test/validate stuff?
-766. What is your approach to debug/test/validate something?
+769. What is your approach to debug/test/validate something?
-767. Design a system to test x.
+770. Design a system to test x.
-768. How do you debug software?
+771. How do you debug software?

 ---